tseiman/GnublinBootSplash/README.md

 make
 make install
 ```
-next step ist to add the bootsplash daemon to startup by creating either a SystemV startup script or a systemd service file.
+finally add the bootsplash daemon to startup by creating either a SystemV startup script or a systemd service file.